Rabinonrailsforruby/creme.ng-1/README.md

 # creme.ng
-Finding and Book Available Stylists near you
+Find and Book Available Stylists near you